Keyboard shortcuts

 • summary — first H1 is the book title, additional H1s are part headings.
 Exempt from single-H1.

-• references — one H1, standard heading rules.
+• references and other profile-declared collection types — one H1, standard heading rules.

 • deck — one H1 (deck title). --- creates slide breaks.
 H2 headings start each slide.
 Heading hierarchy is per-slide — H3/H4 within a slide are valid regardless of other slides.